Time Series Convolution

 where denotes the convolution operator.
 The convolution matrix can be represented as follows,

-In signal processing, this linear transformation is a fundamental property of circular convolution, highlighting its role in efficently implementing filtering operations.
+In the feild of signal processing, this linear transformation is a fundamental property of circular convolution, highlighting its role in efficently implementing filtering operations.

 Figure 3.
 Illustration of circular convolution as the linear transformation with a convolution matrix.